WHM Trigger Point Certifications

 • The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief (A New Harbinger Self-Help Workbook)

 • You have practiced your applied techniques on your friends and family and anyone else who is willing to offer their body to you for practice.
-I suggest you should not charge a fee to these folks, because you still know very little about TPT and they’re helping you to acquire some skills.
-You should ideally log about 100 hours of applied practice.
+I strongly suggest you do not charge a fee to these folks, since you still know very little about TPT, and they’re helping you to acquire some skills.
+You should ideally log about 100 hours of applied practice, preferably with different clients and body types.

-• Then, finally, you will successfully complete the WHM™ Level 1 workshop that includes a written exam, to obtain your Certificate of Achievement.
+• Then, finally, you will successfully complete the WHM Level 1 workshop that includes a written exam, to obtain your Certificate of Achievement.

 • Congratulations, now the real learning begins!